 - by agreement – your landlord can agree in writing to you ending the tenancy early

-- student hostels – if you’re staying in a student hostel run by a university, polytech or other tertiary education organisation, and you stop being a student, the notice period is two weeks (14 days)
+- student hostels – if you’re staying in a student hostel run by a university, polytech or other tertiary education organisation, and you stop being a student, the notice period is at least two weeks (14 days)

 Does my landlord have to give me a reason for wanting me to move out?